shavyg2/Submit/README.md

 # Submit

-common Json is supported as well.
+common Js is supported as well.

 This will return a JSON Object from a form